folio-org/folio-org.github.io/_remote/stripes/doc/dev-guide.md

 In HTML, [the React component `<FormattedMessage>`](https://github.com/yahoo/react-intl/wiki/Components#formattedmessage), which is provided by the react-intl library.
 The translation key must be provided as the `id` parameter: for example, `<FormattedMessage id="ui-users.loans.title" />` will render "Loans" if the prevailing locale's language is English, and "Ausleihen" if it is German.

 In JavaScript, the Stripes object furnishes an internationalization object as its `intl` property, and [its `formatmessage` function](https://github.com/yahoo/react-intl/wiki/API#formatmessage) can be used.
-It must be passed an object whose `id` property is a translation key: for example, `stripes.intl.formatMessage( id: 'ui-users.search' )` will yield "Search" if the prevailing locale's language is English, and "Suche" if it is German.
+It must be passed an object whose `id` property is a translation key: for example, `stripes.intl.formatMessage({ id: 'ui-users.search' })` will yield "Search" if the prevailing locale's language is English, and "Suche" if it is German.

 #### Using core translations